PaulWheatcroft/theCocktailShaker/README.md

 - W3C [Validation](https://validator.w3.org/nu/)

-Accessibility was checked at [www.webaccessibility.com]
+Accessibility was checked at [www.webaccessibility.com] with 0 violations identified.

 Responsiveness was checked throughout using the Google dev tools and [www.responsinator.com]

 A code review was posted in the Code Institute peer-code-review channel.
+Feedback helped shape the UX.

 I used a wide group of friends and family to test the user stories across the following operating systems and browsers.
+The feedback from this group helped shape both the UI and UX.

 - Windows (multiple computers)
     - Internet Explorer 11